johnfedoruk/bangular/aio/content/guide/universal.md

 When a browser makes an HTTP request, the server can make assumptions about cookies, XSRF headers, etc.

 For example, the browser automatically sends auth cookies for the current user.
-Angular Universal cannot forward these credentials to a separate data server.
+Bangular Universal cannot forward these credentials to a separate data server.
 If your server handles HTTP requests, you'll have to add your own security plumbing.

 </div>